 Making others laugh 'Yeah, I was trying to make people laugh cause everyone was bored.
-It was inappropriate' Hood up when outside 'The head would make us stand outside for 20 minutes to have uniform checked; we would put our hoods up we would be taken out of the line if you had your hood up' Wearing makeup 'One time was because I refused to take my makeup off.
+It was inappropriate'

+Hood up when outside 'The head would make us stand outside for 20 minutes to have uniform checked; we would put our hoods up... we would be taken out of the line if you had your hood up'

+Wearing makeup 'One time was because I refused to take my makeup off.
 They took me to the headteacher's office.
 I was trying to plead to her 'would you want your makeup wiped off?'
 They would literally put baby wipes to my face, and they would wipe my makeup off my face.
 They wouldn't let me wear it.
-I was crying' Multiple factors 'False tan, make-up.
+I was crying'

+Multiple factors 'False tan, make-up.
 Nails.
 Not correct shoes.
 Refusing to wear their shoes.
 General behaviour.
 I was really naughty in Year 9, but then in Year 10, I started sorting myself out a bit.
 But by then, the teachers just didn't like me at all.
 I used to be in the corridors for every science lesson.
-Teachers would tell me to put my earphones in and go to sleep on the desk' 'Uniform, makeup, forgetting pencils and rulers' I hated teachers 'I just hated the teachers' My behaviour 'I got kicked out of my first Secondary because I was just turning into a little shit' Walking out of lessons 'Kicking off.
+Teachers would tell me to put my earphones in and go to sleep on the desk'

+'Uniform, makeup, forgetting pencils and rulers'

+I hated teachers 'I just hated the teachers'

+My behaviour 'I got kicked out of my first Secondary because I was just turning into a little shit'

+Walking out of lessons 'Kicking off.
 Walking out of lessons.
 There were different reports.
 If you were bad, you would get an 'X'.
 If you got a certain amount of 'X's, you would get punished.
-I think I got excluded for that' Not going to lessons 'Not going for a lesson' Not going to lessons Swearing 'Not going for a lesson' 'Swearing and doing loads of shit.
+I think I got excluded for that'

+Not going to lessons 'Not going for a lesson'

+Swearing 'Swearing and doing loads of shit.
 Isolation, as well.
 Because I didn't like people.
 I didn't like some teachers'

+Having my mobile

+phone out

+'I think it was because I had my phone on me truthfully.
+I was in isolation and I had my phone on me and I had it out.
+I refused to give it to the staff.
+So they kicked me out for that'

-My sibling did not behave 'My siblings... when they were in that school, they were naughty.
+My sibling did not behave

+'My siblings... when they were in that school, they were naughty.
 My cousins as well.
 So, they thought I was like that.
 So, they picked me out straight away.
 My sister was kicked out for something she didn't do...
 They started blaming me for things, so I thought I would give them something to blame me for'